ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ## Plan your information barrier policies

 Determine which groups of users for whom you want to prevent (or allow) communications to occur in Microsoft Teams (chat sessions and calls).
-You can use information barrier policies to:
+For example, you can use information barrier policies to:
-- Block communications between two groups
+- Block communications between two groups;
-- Allow one group to communicate with only one other group
+- Allow one group to communicate with only one other group;
-- Prevent one group from communicating with two other groups
+- Prevent one group from communicating with two other groups;
+- ...and more.

 As you create your plan for information barriers, keep the following points in mind: